michaelheiniger/pcml-project2/submission/README.txt

 1. Executable files:
 - run.py 		: contains the code which produces the best predictions on Kaggle

-- biased_mf_sgd.ipynb	: is a Python notebook built as a framework to use and assess biased matrix factorisation.
+- biased_mf_gd.ipynb	: is a Python notebook built as a framework to use and assess biased matrix factorisation.
+It uses k-fold cross-validation and outputs plots of the error rate versus a wide range of values of lambda.

+- MF_GD.ipynb : is a Python notebook built as a framework to use and assess (regularized) matrix factorisation using GD .
 It uses k-fold cross-validation and outputs plots of the error rate versus a wide range of values of lambda.

 2. Functions files:

 - baseline_predictions.py: contains the methods to compute the baseline predictions and evaluate their performance (cross_validation)